The Ultimate Guide to Cooking Salmon

 Pictured Recipe: Simple Grilled Salmon & Vegetables

 Salmon is often reserved for special occasions, like a nice meal at a restaurant or an intimate dinner party at home.
 But the hearty fish is so healthy and so versatile that it's worth adding to your weekly rotation.
-Plus, with a few simple tips, it's easy to prepare at home lots of different ways.
+With a few simple tips, it's easy to prepare salmon at home in lots of different ways.
 Learn how to cook salmon, from grilling to steaming.
 Plus, get tips for buying salmon and learn how to store it.